 If you’ve gone wireless before, then you know how hard it is to go back.
 That’s as true with earbuds as anything else, and just like the wired versions, there are cheap wireless earbuds out there that sound good and won’t break the bank.

-The IPX7-rated earbuds are resistant to rain and sweat if you plan to use them for exercise, but the charging case isn’t, so don’t get too carried away.
-The buds are a bit on the bulky side compared to other models, but at least come with four different silicone caps to help them fit any ear size.
+The IPX5-rated earbuds have basic resistance to rain and sweat if you plan to use them for exercise, but don’t drop them in the toilet if you want them to keep working.
+The buds are comfortable for most wearers, helped significantly by the six different silicone caps that come in the box to help fit any ear size.

 Best Cheap Earbuds For Calls: TaoTronics SoundLiberty 80